auth0-blog/jetpack-compose-authentication/README.md

 		3. The _System Image_ window will appear, and you’ll see a list of Android versions.
 Select _S_ (API 31, also known as Android 12.0).
 If you see a _Download_ link beside R, click it, wait for the OS to download, then click the _Finish_ button.
 Then click the _Next_ button.
 		4. The _Android Virtual Device (AVD)_ window will appear.
 The _AVD Name_ field should contain _Pixel 3a API 31_, the two rows below it should have the titles _Pixel 3a_ (a reasonable “representative” phone, released three years ago at the time of writing) and _S_, and in the _Startup orientation_ section, _Portrait_ should be selected.
 Click the _Finish_ button.
 		5. You will be back at the _Your Virtual Devices_ window.
 The list will now contain _Pixel 3a API 31_, and that device will be available to you when you run the app.

+### Installing and running the app

+1. Clone the repo: git clone https://github.com/auth0-blog/gjetpack-compose-authentication.git
+2. Log into the Auth0 dashboard, select Applications → Applications, and register the app.
+The article covers this step in detail.
+3. Once you have registered the app, copy these values from the app’s Settings page in the Auth0 dashboard:
+	- Domain
+	- Client ID
+4. In the project, open the auth0.xml resource file and...
+	- Replace `*** Put your tenant’s domain here ***` with the domain you copied from the Auth0 dashboard.
+	- Replace `*** Put your app’s client ID here ***` with the domain you copied from the Auth0 dashboard.

 ## Additional Reading